-The Cougar Promise guarantees tuition and mandatory fees will be covered by grant assistance to qualifying students for up to four years, as long as students continue to meet eligibility criteria and maintain a cumulative 2.5 GPA.
+The Cougar Promise guarantees tuition and mandatory fees will be covered by grant assistance to qualifying students for up to four years, as long as students continue to meet the eligibility criteria and maintain a cumulative 2.5 GPA.

 Cougar Promise awards are primarily compromised of Pell and TEXAS Grants, with institutional funds added as needed to cover tuition and mandatory fees during the fall and spring terms only.